svapreddy/clearx/README.md

 ```

 #### `store.ensureExists(path, defaultValue)`
-Creates an entry at the provided path.
-If value at the path does not exist, it will set the defaultValue at the path
+As its name suggests, it creates an entry on the provided path.
+If the value at the path does not exist, it will set the defaultValue on the path.

 ```javascript
 console.log(store.get('some.prop')) // undefined